cysouw/diathesis/text/c04_reflexive.md

 ### [ N | N ] Free accusative reflexive

 The semantic difference between these two alternants of the verbs in this group deserves further investigation.
-The verb *knien* 'to knee' in [@Next] suggests that there might be a difference in dynamics: the construction without reflexive pronoun is a state, while the construction with reflexive pronoun describes a change of state.
+The verb *knien* 'to knee' in [@next] suggests that there might be a difference in dynamics: the construction without reflexive pronoun is a state, while the construction with reflexive pronoun describes a change of state.
 However, this difference does not seem to hold for all examples in this section.

 :::ex
 a.
 Er kniet auf dem Kissen.
 b.
 Er kniet sich auf das Kissen.
 :::

-Bare anticausatives (see [@sec:case-haben-anticausative]) might seem to have a 'free' reflexive [@Next a,b].
-However, the construction with *sich* [@Next b] is just a 'self-inflicting' reflexive of the transitive [@Next c],
+Bare anticausatives (see [@sec:case-haben-anticausative]) might seem to have a 'free' reflexive [@next a,b].
+However, the construction with *sich* [@next b] is just a 'self-inflicting' reflexive of the transitive [@next c],

 :::ex
 a.
 Ich habe geduscht.